 America bottleneck cheetah dating genetic

 In addition to the challenges posed by low genetic diversity, the cheetah also faces pressures from an increasingly fragmented habitat, and competition for food from both humans and other large cats.
 "Dating the Genetic Bottleneck of the African Cheetah."
 Proceedings of the National Academy of Sciences 90.8 (1993): 3172-176.
-The cheetah is unusual among fields in exhibiting near genetic uniformity at a variety of loci previously screened to measure population genetic diversity.

 Natural selection acts on the genetic variation present in a population to remove those variants that fail to produce offspring in a particular situation and spread those variants that are particularly good at producing offspring.